-As the Royal Ballet’s founder choreographer, Sir Frederick Ashton is to them what Bournonville represents to the Royal Danish Ballet.
-He nurtured Ninette de Valois‘s young company and gave it an identity through pieces created to help develop its dancers.
+As the Royal Ballet’s founder choreographer, Sir Frederick Ashton is to that company what Bournonville is to the Royal Danish Ballet.
+He nurtured Ninette de Valois‘s young troupe and gave it an identity through pieces created to help develop its dancers.
 Ashton’s creations for the Royal Ballet shaped the English style of ballet, combining classical purity with expressive qualities.

 Frederick Ashton in a Nutshell